MyFitnessPal or Lose It!: which calorie counter to choose in 2026?

 Strengths

-The global standard for nutritional tracking.
+The global benchmark for nutrition tracking.
 Gigantic database.
-Very broad connection ecosystem (watches, apps, scales).
+Very wide connectivity ecosystem (watches, apps, scales).
 Macro tracking available for free.

 Weaknesses

 Dated interface.
 Aggressive ads.
-Variable community database quality.
-Expensive Premium compared to added features.
+Variable quality of the community database.
+Premium is expensive compared to the features added.

 Lose It! in detail